wehs7661/ensemble_md/docs/theory.rst

     Rep 2       X           0.0          1.8          1.4          2.75         X
     Rep 3       X           X            0.0          -0.4         0.95         1.95

-Again, as a reference, here are the original weights:
+As a reference, here are the original weights:

 ::